sjsakib/sjsakib.github.io/_posts/2017-10-12-scraping-lightoj-part-ii.markdown

 Now let's open the `pipelines.py` file and add our stuffs in there.
 First we have to implement a method `process_item`.
 Whenever our spider yields a item, the item will pass to this method so that we can process it as we like.

-If it's a submission information we'll append it to the `data.json` file.
+If the item is a submission information we'll append it to the `data.json` file.
 And if it is a tag information we'll add it to a `dict` property of our pipeline to use later when saving files.
 We'll also add a `open_spider` method to add that dict property to our spider
 ```python
 def open_spider(self, spider):
     self.tags = {}